 What is an interview like?

-Each applicant is given two individual 20-minute interviews and standardized engineering activity.
+Each applicant is given four individual 20-minute interviews and a standardized engineering activity.
 The interview and activity give the admissions committee another measure to evaluate traits that may foster the development of a competent, creative, compassionate, and responsible “physicianeer”.

 What is the standardized engineering activity?

 Engineering design promotes vital problem-solving skills through project-based learning, while strengthening critical thinking skills.
 Candidates will work in teams to solve real-life problems they are passionate about.

 What do you look for during the interview?